Sam-Byford/Middle-Earth-Journeys/README.md

 # Middle-Earth-Journeys

 **NOTE:** The 'node_modules' folder has been deleted from this repositry to free up space.
 Check the 'Install' section for the list of packages/modules that are required to run the application.

-As well as this, the firebase collection that houses user and quest information has been taken offline so requests to firebase will have to be manually changed to a new collection.
+As well as this, the firebase collection that housed user and quest information has been taken offline so any requests to firebase will have to be manually altered to a new collection.

 ![Combined1IT2](https://user-images.githubusercontent.com/32711675/128638578-5645c64f-9e22-4d84-a0ca-7fb43f3d2c7d.png)